Minnesota vs. Northwestern College Football Odds, Plays and Insights - NewsBreak

 Minnesota Stats and Trends

-- Minnesota has four wins against the spread in seven games this year.
+- In Minnesota's seven games this season, it has four wins against the spread.

-- This season, the Golden Gophers are winless ATS when entering a game as a favorite of 7.5 points or more.
+- The Golden Gophers have yet to cover the spread this season when favored by 7.5 points or more.

 - Minnesota's games this year have hit the over on three of seven set point totals (42.9%).

-- Minnesota is 3-2 against the spread and 4-1 overall this season when the team scores more than 25.1 points.
+- Minnesota is 3-2 against the spread and 4-1 overall in games when it puts up more than 25.1 points.

-- The Golden Gophers collect 359.7 yards per game, 57.7 fewer yards than the 417.4 the Wildcats allow per matchup.
+- The Golden Gophers average 359.7 yards per game, 57.7 fewer yards than the 417.4 the Wildcats give up per outing.

-- The Golden Gophers have turned the ball over seven times this season, four fewer than the Wildcats have forced (11).
+- The Golden Gophers have seven giveaways this season, while the Wildcats have 11 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook .